rocktronica/heartballoon.wedding/sections/location.md

 Atlantic Avenue, Alameda, CA 94501

 We'll be at the pavilion and gazebo at the Jean Sweeny Open Space Park for the day.
-The ceremony will be facing the gazebo from the grass and lunch will be at the pavilion.
+The ceremony will be facing the gazebo from the grass and food will be at the pavilion.
 The space is within walking distance from the parking lot and is near a nice playground—there are also restrooms, trash cans, and grills nearby.

 [Here's a map](https://www.google.com/maps/d/edit?mid=1ZA5D5Z1y6qPEWDkj9keCCkz03sdEfNdm&usp=sharing).